-In order to provide a measure of the degree of accuracy and relevance of the estimated disease DALYs to users, a measure of data quality has been developed for the SBoD study.
+In order to provide a measure of the degree of accuracy5 and relevance6 of the estimated disease DALYs to users, a measure of data quality has been developed for the SBoD study.
 This measure assigns a RAG (Red; Amber; Green) status to each disease or injury indicative of the accuracy and relevance of the estimates.
 Interpretation of the RAG status can be defined as follows:

-BAG Highly accurate and relevant
+BA Highly accurate and relevant

 Estimates have been derived using relevant and robust data sources with only a small degree of adjustments performed to the input data.
-These estimates can be considered a highly accurate depiction of the burden incurred from the disease, condition or injury.

-BAG Moderately accurate and relevant
+BA Moderately accurate and relevant

 Estimates have been derived using reasonably relevant and robust data sources with only a moderate degree of adjustments performed to the input data.
-These estimates can be considered a moderately accurate depiction of the burden incurred from the disease, condition or injury.